jakshi/references-devops/tools.md

 ## Task managers

 * task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make: https://taskfile.dev/
+* mask is a CLI task runner which is defined by a simple markdown file: https://github.com/jacobdeichert/mask
+* 🤖 Just a command runner: https://github.com/casey/just

 ## Documentation